 Sell Your Home, Not Your Personal Belongings

-Unless, you're a very talented stager or interior designer, with beautifully matched furnishings, it is best to go minimal.
-People often wonder why vacant, clean and like new homes sell so fast with just minimal accent staging?
+Unless you're a very talented stager or interior designer with beautifully matched furnishings, it is best to go minimal.
+People often wonder why vacant, clean and like new homes sell so fast with minimal accent staging?
 The fact is a buyer is more prone to notice and remember a house with less personal property distractions.

-If, on the other hand, your home truly looks like an expensive model home and has a central accent theme, that can actually work to your advantage.
-Remember you are competing for a buyer that has been through dozens of model homes and dozens of clean empty new homes.
+On the other hand, if your home truly looks like an expensive model home and has a central accent theme, that can actually work to your advantage.
+Remember, you are competing for a buyer that has been through dozens of model homes and dozens of clean empty new homes.
 Example – If you live in a $500K home, but your furniture looks like it belongs in a $150K home, what kind of impression does this send to the buyer?
 Does it complement or distract?
 Does it help the buyer like your home more or less?
-Remember the buyer is trying to visualize how your house would look with their belongings in it and not yours.
-This is why it is always a good idea to rent a storage space and remove excessive items from your house to make your home feel more open with fewer sight distractions for the buyer to see.
+Remember, the buyer is trying to visualize how your house would look with their belongings and not yours.
+This is why it is always good to rent a storage space and remove excess items from your house to make your home feel more open with fewer sight distractions for the buyer to see.

-My favorite saying with regard to personal property is, "when in doubt, get it out" has served me well.
+My favorite saying concerning personal property is, "when in doubt, get it out," which has served me well.

 Try to Leave Your Emotions Out of Your Home Sale

-When you finally get an offer, don't blow your top if it's not what you were expecting.
+When you finally get an offer, don't blow your top if it's not what you expected.
 It is not about you; it's about the house.
-It is a business transaction that requires a cool hand to prevail, but we do understand how financials can get underneath your skin, as it can raise our eyebrows as well.
+It is a business transaction that requires a cool hand to prevail, but we understand how financials can get underneath your skin, as it can raise our eyebrows.
 Bad offers can be countered.
 Again, selling a home is a fact-finding exercise that began before you listed in MLS.
-Sure buyers can present unreasonable offers and those are easy to counter, but the goal is to use market facts to justify your price and responses to offers.
+Sure, buyers can present unreasonable offers, and those are easy to counter, but the goal is to use market facts to justify your price and responses to offers.

-Just remember don't take it personally, it is your agent's job to stay professional and grounded and focused on the best outcome possible.
-And remember, it is a process with each individual home sale being a unique set of circumstances.
+Just remember, don't take it personally.
+Your agent's job is to stay professional and grounded and focused on the best outcome possible.
+And remember, it is a process, with each home sale being a unique set of circumstances.